At St. Augustine's Episcopal Church, we answer our Lord's call to pray, reconcile, and offer help and hope to those in need.

 We're passionate about giving back to our community.
 If you'd like to participate in our charitable initiatives or outreach programs, please reach out to us, and we'll guide you on how you can get involved.

-Absolutely.
+Absolutely!
 Children and families are an integral part of our community.
-We offer programs and activities for all ages, and we'd love to have your family join us.
+We would love to have your family join us.

 Contact Us